mjh2901/WikiDNA/README.md

   - Indexmenu, Creates the menu in the sidebar

 ### Install
-1. Clone this reposity into the doluwiki:data:pages:wikidna
+1. Clone this repository into the dokuwiki:data:pages (yes this replaces the pages directory)
 2. Go to your point browser at your wiki
 3. Start editing every page to document your infrastructure